Dynamic-Capital/theprojectarchive/README.md

 # The Project Archive

 This repository contains the marketing site for The Project Archive, a creative studio based in the Maldives.
-The site has been converted into a React application powered by [Vite](https://vitejs.dev/) and animated with [Framer Motion](https://www.framer.com/motion/).
+The site is built with [Next.js](https://nextjs.org/) and animated with [Framer Motion](https://www.framer.com/motion/).

 Tailwind CSS is compiled during the build using PostCSS instead of a CDN runtime.